simplymichael/simple-subscription-api/README.md

 So, do the following:
 - Send a GET request to: `/api/websites` to get the list of available websites.
 - Copy the ID of the website for which you want to create a post.
-- Send a POST request to `/api/websites/{id}/posts/new` with the following data:
+- Send a POST request to `/api/websites/{id}/posts/new` with the following post body data:
     - `title` [string] (required): The title of the post
     - `description` [string] (required): A brief descriptiion of the post.
     - `body` [string] (required): The body of the post.